sowgk/sowgk/profile_info.md

 - 💞️ I’m looking to collaborate on nothing at the moment
 - 📫 How to reach me: [CodePen](https://codepen.io/sowg)

+If you want a track of my learnings and certifications this in my FreeCodeCamp Profile : https://www.freecodecamp.org/sowg

+I am currently hacking into CSS

 <!---
 sowgk/sowgk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.